 However, I have a cautionary tale about making this salsa.
 For the first time ever, I had a reaction to the jalapeno pepper.
 A couple of hours after I made it, I noticed that my hands were burning.
 I thought that was odd, and washed them again.
 And again.
 I had just done the dishes, and wondered if maybe the residue from the pepper got in some cuts, or something.
 I dried my burning paws and (painfully) typed the query into google.
 For Pete's sake!
 I could not believe what a commonplace occurrence this is.
 I have chopped jalapeno peppers for years and never once did they bother me.
 This time, one little pepper, and OW!

 First, I tried some lotion.
 Big mistake - that just seemed to insulate the heat.
 I washed that off and next tried milk.
 That felt great.
-The post I was reading suggested that one should let the milk dry on your hands.
+The post I was reading suggested that you should let the milk dry on your hands.
 I tried that, but sticky, milk-y hands are completely impractical.
 Besides, the burning started back up when the milk dried.
 Another suggestion was Benedryl.
 I was reluctant to try that, because at that point I'd had a glass and a half of wine, and figured the combination was probably a bad idea.
 Back to the internet, and this time I tried rubbing alcohol.
 Ahhhhhh.
 It did not completely alleviate the burning sensation, but it definitely helped.

 The best thing to do?
 Wear food-handler gloves.
 I EVEN HAD THEM IN MY CUPBOARD.
 It's a good thing that dinner was absolutely delicious.